Goathland Plough Stots: History

 The long sword dance dates back to the time of the Viking invasions in England, with the dance and associated play acted out by the Goathland Plough Stots recognised as one of the oldest dances of its type in England, dating back over a thousand years.
 Various other locations across the North Riding of Yorkshire had groups that performed similar long sword dances; Egton, Flamborough, Sleights and Staithes.
 When Cecil Sharp notarised and formalised the dances and tunes of the traditional village dances he ignored the Goathland dance on account of it being "too similar to the Sleights dance."

 In the 18th and 19th centuries almost every village in Eskdale had a long sword dance team.
 By the time that Cecil Sharp had visited this area of North Yorkshire in the early part of the 20th century only Sleights and Goathland still had their teams.
 Other dances were to be found across North Yorkshire, concentrated around York and the ironstone-mining communities of Boosbeck and Lingdale.
 The Goathland Plough Stots Dance originated around Plough Monday, usually the first Monday after Epiphany, and had the dancers wearing either pink or blue tunics.
-It is known that the dance and the accompanying play were heavily edited when it was revived and tabulated by authors on the subject owing to its rude nature.
+It is known that the accompanying play was heavily edited when it was revived and tabulated by authors on the subject owing to its rude nature.
+Goathland's Plough Monday celebrations appear to have stopped in the 1870s.